-Are You Ready to Fire up Your Brainpower, Sharpen Your Mental Edge and Help Put the Brakes on Cognitive Decline – Without Relying on Questionable "Smart Drugs” and Untested Lab Concoctions?
+Are You Ready to Fire up Your Brainpower, Sharpen Your Mental Edge?

 You care about your health and what you put into your body, so I know you care about this, too.

-With Keto Krill®, you don’t have to go out and hunt down all the individual nootropics that we’ve added to our formula.
-Even if you could find them, they might not be as high a quality as what you’ll find here.
-And it would certainly cost you way more…
+With Biothin® Keto Krill®, you don’t have to go out and hunt down all the individual nootropics that we’ve added to our formula.
+Even if you could find them, they might not be as high a quality as what you’ll find here, and it would certainly cost you way more.

-We’ve done our homework and I’m very proud of what we’ve put together.
-I know you’ll be pleased as well, especially once you start feeling the difference in how you can focus, remember and think more clearly.*
+We’ve done the research, and we know you’ll be pleased with what we’ve created, especially once you start feeling the difference in how you can focus, remember and think more clearly.*

 Order Biothin® Keto Krill® today, and experience the many benefits.*